openmm/openmm/docs-source/usersguide/application.rst

 simulation, including positions, velocities, box dimensions and much more in an XML file.
 This same file can be loaded back into OpenMM and used to continue the simulation.
-Importantly, because this file is a text file, it can be transfered between different platforms.
+Importantly, because this file is a text file, it can be transfered between different platforms and different versions of OpenMM.
 A potential downside to this approach is that state files are often quite large, and may not fit all use cases.
 Here's an example of how to use it:
 ::

     simulation.saveState('output.xml')